-John Hagan John D. MacArthur Professor of Sociology and Law
+John D. MacArthur Professor of Sociology and Law - On Leave (Academic Year)

 John Hagan is the editor of Annual Review of Law and Social Science.
 He co-author with Alberto Palloni of “Death in Darfur” in Science and is co-author with Wenona Rymond-Richmond of the book, Darfur and the Crime of Genocide (Cambridge University Press 2009).
 He developed an early interest in the social organization of subjective justice that is continued in his 2005 American Sociological Review article with Carla Shedd and Monique Payne on race, ethnicity and perceptions of criminal injustice.
 His articles and book, Structural Criminology, present a power-control theory of crime and delinquency.
 Power-control theory also plays a role in his work with Holly Foster in their 2001 American Sociological Review paper on The End of Adolescence.